NickHoward1/Wireshark-PCAPS-Filters/README.md

 What is the number of type A DNS queries?<br>
 <b>Filter: dns.a </b> <br>
 <br>
-What is the total number of TCP connect scans<br>
+What is the total number of TCP connect scans?<br>
 <b>Filter: tcp.flags.syn == 1 && tcp.flags.ack == 0 && tcp.window.size >1024 </b> <br>
 <br>
 How many UDP close port messages are there?<br>